jmattaa/laser/README.md

 If you'd like to configure the program's behavior, or change the default colors, add icons and more.
 You can configure the program with lua :fire:.
-A default configuration will be installed at `/usr/local/share/lsr/`.
+A default configuration will be installed at `$HOME/.lsr/`.
 But if you want to write some own configuration you can place it in `~/.config/lsr/lsr.lua`.

-Copy the files from `/usr/local/share/lsr/` to `~/.config/lsr/` and you can edit them now.
+Copy the files from `$HOME/.lsr` to `~/.config/lsr/` and you can edit them (do not change in the files in the `$HOME/.lsr` directory because they will be used as default if there are missing values in the `.config`).

 Check out the [configuration guide](/CONFIGURATION.md)